Persiba Balikpapan

-Persatuan Sepakbola Indonesia Balikpapan, commonly known as Persiba Balikpapan, is an professional football club based in Balikpapan, East Kalimantan, Indonesia.
-The club plays in Liga 2, after relegation from Liga 1 in 2017 season.
+Persatuan Sepakbola Indonesia Balikpapan, commonly known as Persiba Balikpapan, is a professional football club based in Balikpapan, East Kalimantan, Indonesia.
+The club set to play in the Championship from 2025–26, after promotion from Liga Nusantara in 2024–25.

 The club is nicknamed Beruang Madu (The Sun Bear), taken from the city mascot of Balikpapan.
 Founded in 1950 and the club play their home games at the Batakan Stadium, which has a capacity of 40,000.
 In media, the tautology is often used and to distinguish the club with another club with the same acronym, Persiba Bantul.
 Another nickname given is Selicin Minyak (slippery as oil) because Balikpapan is the center for oil and gas industry of Indonesia.

 Persiba play in all-blue kits at home matches.
-They rivals are Borneo an Mitra Kukar, two clubs also based in the East Kalimantan province.
+Their rivals are Borneo and Mitra Kukar, two clubs also based in the East Kalimantan province.

 History

 Early years

 The club dubbed Tim Selicin Minyak, was founded in 1950, precisely on 3 August 1950.
 Since 1950 this club has competed in various tournaments, provincial and national levels.
 Before becoming the name of Persiba Balikpapan, initial name of the club pride of the city of Balikpapan was PS Belalang before changing its name to Persiba Balikpapan in 1963.